cjoe/nightwatch-docs/gettingstarted/installation/install-selenium.md

 #### Selenium Server

 Selenium Server is a Java application which Nightwatch uses to connect to the various browsers.
 It runs separately on the machine with the browser you want to test.
-You will need to have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed, minimum required version is 7.
+You will need to have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) insttalled, minimum required version is 7.
 You can check this by running `java -version` from the command line.

 #### Download Selenium